View Document Text

 Because client-directed brokerage can make it difficult for us to effectively negotiate brokerage

-compensation and obtain favorable net price and execution, we typically do not allow clients to direct
+compensation and obtain favorable net price and execution, we generally do not permit clients to direct

 brokerage.